 In this paper, we have incorporated the public finance approach of quantifying the efficiency costs of redistribution into a dynamic structural model of labor supply.
 Our measure of efficiency costs formalizes the intuitive notion of Okun's leaky bucket (Okun 1975) in that behavioral adjustments in response to a reform cause some leaks in the redistribution process.
-We have compared the MECR of income-contingent childcare subsidies and of the income tax.
+We have compared the MECR of income-contingent childcare subsidies and of the tax and transfer system.